ptomulik/scons-gnu-build/README.md

 bin/download-devel-deps.sh
 ```

 from the top level directory.
-The generated documentation is located in
-``build/doc/user``.

 LICENSE
 -------